-Mongoose lemurs live in the dry, deciduous forest of Madagascar which means they have to be flexible enough to contend with 6 month periods of limited to no rainfall.
-While they appear to be cathemeral (active at varying times, both day and night) all year round, more nighttime activity is common during the dry months (May – November).
+Mongoose lemurs live in the dry, deciduous forest of northwestern Madagascar, which means they have to be flexible enough to contend with six-month periods of limited to no rainfall.
+While mongoose lemurs appear to be cathemeral (active at varying times, both day and night) all year ’round, more nighttime activity is common during the dry months (May through November).
 It is thought that this shift towards nocturnality during the dry, hot season helps the lemurs conserve energy by shifting their activity towards the coolest part of the day.
-Also, this is the season where there is the least forest cover, so being active at night might help the lemurs avoid detection by predators.
+Also, this is the season where there is the least forest cover, so being active at night may help the lemurs avoid detection by predators.

 Social structure: male-female pairs with offspring

 Habitat: dry, deciduous forest in northwest Madagascar; also introduced to the Comoro Islands